-Speakers include Aidan Cantwell, from the Jesuit Refugee Service who will explore current legislation in the UK and how best we can respond, Karen Goldsmith, who has first-hand experience of the refugee crisis, having spent time volunteering at a refugee camp in Chios, Greece, Canon Rob Esdaile who will provide insight on Pope Francis' Encyclical Fratelli Tutti and John Paul de Quay, from the Ecological Conversion Group, who will examine the links between the plight of refugees and climate crisis.
+Speakers included Canon Rob Esdaile, who provided insight on Pope Francis' Encyclical Fratelli Tutti, Karen Goldsmith, who has first-hand experience of the refugee crisis, having spent time volunteering at a refugee camp in Chios, Greece, Aidan Cantwell from the Jesuit Refugee Service who explored current legislation in the UK and how best we can respond, and John Paul de Quay, from the Ecological Conversion Group, who examined the links between the plight of refugees and climate crisis.

 Canon Rob Esdaile: Born in Epsom in 1961, Fr.
 Rob Esdaile was ordained in 1991 and has been parish priest of Our Lady of Lourdes, Thames Ditton, since 2006.
 Involved in work for justice and peace for many years, he has written materials for Peace Sunday each year since the early noughties and occasional articles and talks on a variety of themes.
 He is also Priest Adviser on Spirituality and Formation in A&B diocese and a (self-) published poet.